Lightnet/gd_rts_sample/README.md

 ## Notes:
 - There will be incorrect error if not set in correct or config in correct.
+- there chance the name generate id does or out of sync.

 # Credits:
 - Grok